Sydney-Informatics-Hub/intro-git/notebooks/04_changes.md

 library for working with data, to calculate the mean of a set of values in a CSV script.
-If you're new to Python or you don't have it set up on your laptop, don't worry - in this workshop we're just using it as a text file to illustrate how Git managescode.
+If you're new to Python or you don't have it set up on your laptop, don't worry - in this workshop we're just using it as a text file to illustrate how Git manages code.

 We'll use `nano` to edit the file; you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.